mechkutlu1/fast-fit-pro/README.md

 The service worker caches the MediaPipe library, WASM and pose model on first online use so scoring keeps working offline afterwards.

-## Deploy
-Serve the folder over HTTPS (e.g. GitHub Pages). `index.html` is self-contained apart from the SheetJS and MediaPipe CDNs, which are cached after first load.